Planck 2018 results. IV. Diffuse component separation: CMB maps

 Figure~\ref{fig:powspec_HM_TT} shows a comparison of power spectra evaluated from the four cleaned CMB temperature half-mission maps.
 In the top panel, the solid lines show spectra computed from the half-mission half-sum (HMHS) maps, and thereby contain both signal and noise, while dashed lines show spectra computed from the HMHD, and thereby should contain only instrumental noise and systematic uncertainties.
 The black solid line shows the best-fit \Planck\ 2018 $\Lambda$CDM model derived from the combination of the low-$\ell$ $TT$, low-$\ell$ $EE$, high-$\ell$ $TT+TE+EE$, and lensing likelihoods \citep{planck2014-a15}.
 The bottom panel shows the residuals after subtracting both the best-fit $\Lambda$CDM model (as a signal tracer) and the half-difference spectrum (as a noise tracer) from each of the half-sum spectra.

 Overall, we observe good agreement among the four pipelines in terms of half-sum spectra up to $\ell \lesssim 1500$.
 The main notable feature is a small power deficit of about $10\muK^2$ in \nilc\ between $\ell=100$ and 300, corresponding to a relative deficit of 0.2\,\%.
 At these multipoles, the \Planck\ data are strongly CMB dominated, and algorithmic variations make little difference in terms of overall power.
-However, at higher multipoles the noise and compact source contributions become relevant, and in that regime the various approaches show slightly different behaviour, with \commander\ having the largest compact source imprint and \nilc\ the smallest.
-In this respect it should be noted that while \commander\ attempts to model and remove the source contributions, \nilc, \sevem, and \smica\ all apply point source inpainting as a pre-processing step.
+However, at higher multipoles the noise and compact source contributions become relevant, and in that regime the various approaches show slightly different behaviour, with \commander\ having the largest unresolved source imprint and \nilc\ the smallest.

 At low multipoles we also see differences among the codes in terms of noise.
 The lowest noise is achieved by \commander, which also exhibits nearly white noise with a scaling of $\mathcal{O}(\ell^2)$.
 The highest low-$\ell$ noise -- almost an order of magnitude higher than \commander\ -- is seen for \nilc\ for $\ell\lesssim300$.
 This is not unexpected given the nature of the \nilc\ algorithm.
 On large angular scales, the \nilc\ frequency weights primarily adjust themselves to suppress foregrounds, while on small scales, they converge to inverse-noise-variance weighting.
 In this respect, \commander\ is different from the other three codes in that it explicitly uses estimates of the noise standard deviation to perform inverse-variance noise weighting per pixel.
 Finally, for \smica\ we note that the noise decreases around $\ell\approx100$, which corresponds to the multipole at which the three LFI frequencies are excluded at high latitudes (see Appendix~\ref{app:smica}).